 ASSOCIATE ELECTORAL OFFICER

-This position is based in Mogadishu and is funded for an initial period of one year and may be subject to extension.
+This position is funded for an initial period of one year and may be subject to extension.
 Appointment against this post is on a local basis.
-The candidate is responsible for any travel expenses incurred in relation to this appointment.
+The candidate is responsible for any travel expenses incurred in order to take-up the appointment.
 All applicants are strongly encouraged to apply on-line as soon as possible after the job opening has been posted and well before the deadline stated in the job opening.

 Interested applicants who are working with UN Contractors must fulfil the obligations of their contracts with the UN Contractors in order to be eligible to apply for this vacancy.

 Organizational Setting and Reporting Relationships:

 This position is located within the United Nations Assistance Mission in Somalia (UNSOM) and is based in Mogadishu.
 The incumbent will report to the Senior Electoral Affairs Officer.